 As the civil war subsided and relative calm returned to Iraq, the Bush administration negotiated an agreement for U.S. forces to leave the country.
 The Obama administration accepted and implemented it to the letter, happy to put the conflict squarely in the rear-view mirror.

 Now, the ultimate consequences of that decision are playing themselves out.
 Without much American involvement or tutelage, Iraq is once again descending into civil war.
 The Maliki government has governed poorly and alienated much of Iraq’s non-Shia population.
 ISIS, a Sunni extremist group that started out in eastern Syria, has spread to western Iraq and has declared a new caliphate, or Islamic state, in heavily Sunni parts of both countries.
 The Kurds in northeastern Iraq are operating largely on their own.
+And what role the United States should play in Iraq is once again at the forefront of the American foreign policy agenda.

 - Full website and iPad access